yunchengwang/yunchengwang.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior machine learning engineer at Apple working on improving Siri.
+I am a senior machine learning engineer at Apple developing Siri.
-Previously, I was a research scientist at Yahoo Search, focusing on query understanding and knowledge graphs.
+Previously, I was a research scientist at Yahoo, focusing on query understanding and knowledge graphs.

 I obtained my Ph.D. in Electrical and Computer Engineering from University of Southern California (USC) in 2023, and my B.S. in Electrical Engineering